bryanlittlefield/Local-Magento-Install/README.md

 ### **Step 5**  Install Magento
 ------------------------------------------
-^*At this Point you have sucessfully Installed, Created a Database, Setup your localhost to point to a domain of your choice, Setup Virtual Host to tell that domian where to point, and Downloaded Magento into the directory that your Virtual Host is pointing to.*^
+*At this Point you have sucessfully Installed, Created a Database, Setup your localhost to point to a domain of your choice, Setup Virtual Host to tell that domian where to point, and Downloaded Magento into the directory that your Virtual Host is pointing to.*
 ##### Now it is time to Install Magento,
-If you did everything correctly you will be able to put the domain your created in the hosts file in your browsers URL bar and see the Magento Installlation Wizard! *(Note: If it is not showing up and you are sure you followed all the steps clear your browser cache and your DNS cache, refresh and you should be good to go)*
+If you did everything correctly you will be able to put the domain your created in the hosts file in your browsers URL bar and see the Magento Installlation Wizard!
+*(Note: If it is not showing up and you are sure you followed all the steps clear your browser cache and your DNS cache, refresh and you should be good to go)*